 Often, performance management seems to take a bottom-up approach.
 That makes a lot of sense.
 After all, no business can grow, thrive, and serve its end customers without the people that actually make up the company.

 However, managing employee performance in this way is just part of the equation.
 It is also important to create leaders capable of supporting continuous improvement across their domains.
-Achieving that will require that leaders and managers learn and then practice new behaviors, but that can be challenging.
+Achieving that will require leaders and managers to learn and then practice new behaviors, but that can be challenging.

 Humans are creatures of habit.
 During times of stress, we fall back into old ways of doing things, routines that we’ve learned over long years of practice.
 Leadership roles are inherently stressful, so leaders and managers often revert from new, partially-mastered behaviors to old ones that may not support performance across the areas they manage.